kingzamzon/docs/docs/SDK/Explanation/encryption.md

 ## Encrypting

-// TODO: replace api doc link
-API docs with detailed info on functions are here: https://lit-protocol.github.io/lit-js-sdk/api_docs_html/
+Get more info on functions in the [API docs](https://js-sdk.litprotocol.com/index.html).

 ### Access Control